mjlueder/gorilla-training-tracker/README.md

 * As a user, I would like to be able to add a photo when I add a behavior

 ### Icebox Items 🧊
-- [ ] It would be nice to eventually build in more photo functionality
+- [ ] Add in more photo functionality
 - [ ] Include training videos
 - [ ] Add a section for standardized training cues and criteria
+- [ ] Adapt design to be more mobile-friendly

 ### Attributions:
 * Nunito Sans: [Google Fonts](https://fonts.google.com/specimen/Nunito+Sans?query=nunito+sans)